xiangjun-tan/xiangjun-tan.github.io/index.md

 ## About Me

-I am a Research Assistant student at CFCS, Peking University, and interested in QIQC, HEP, and CMP.
+I am a PhD student at University College London, and am interested in QIQC, HEP, and CMP.
 I am also the former president of the Research Seminar Association at UNSW, which has thousands of members.
 We hold seminars on different topics every week.
 In my spare time, I've loved football and running for many years.

 ## Research Interests